New Jersey Computer Crimes Lawyer

 Computer-related criminal charges in New Jersey carry a range of penalties.

-NJ computer crimes involving unlawful access to computer data, programs, software, equipment, networks in order to copy or steal them or use them to commit fraud are typically third-degree crimes
+NJ computer crimes involving unlawful access to computer data, programs, software, equipment, and networks in order to copy or steal them or use them to commit fraud are typically third-degree crimes

-However, this offense becomes a second-degree crime if the data, computer program, software or information:
+However, this offense becomes a second-degree crime if the data, computer program, software, or information:

-• Contains personal identifying information, medical diagnoses, treatments or other medical information concerning an identifiable person, or
+• Contains personal identifying information, medical diagnoses, treatments, or other medical information concerning an identifiable person, or

-• Contains governmental records or other information that is protected from disclosure by law, court order or rule of court, or
+• Contains governmental records or other information that is protected from disclosure by law, court order, or rule of court, or

 • Has a value exceeding $5,000.